Members visit free all year! Purchase and visit today.

 Avoid the line!
 Print your tickets at home.

 The Philadelphia Zoo has been a leader in the conservation of this endangered species since the Guam Bird Rescue Project was initiated in 1983.
-The Zoo currently holds five Micronesian kingfishers, although most of them live off-exhibit to encourage breeding.
+The Zoo currently holds eight Micronesian kingfishers (four males, three females, and one unsexed juvenile), although most of them live off-exhibit to encourage breeding.
 Learn more about Philadelphia Zoo's kingfisher conservation projects.

-One of the Micronesian kingfishers is currently living in our Pacific Islands exhibit of the McNeil Avian Center:
+One of the breeding pairs is currently living in our Pacific Islands exhibit of the McNeil Avian Center.

 McNeil Avian Center